hellloxiaotian/ESRGCNN/README.md

 # ESRGCNN
 ## An enhanced super-resolution group CNN (ESRGCNN) is conducted by Chunwei Tian, Yixuan Yuan, Shichao Zhang, Chia-Wen Lin, Wangmeng Zuo, David Zhang, 2021.
 It is implemented by Pytorch.

-## This paper uses group convolutions and residual operations to enhance deep and wide correlations of different channels to implement an efficient SR network
+## This paper uses group convolutions and residual operations to enhance deep and wide correlations of different channels to implement an efficient SR network.

 ## Absract
 #### CNNs with strong learning abilities are widely chosen to resolve super-resolution problem.
 However, CNNs depend on deeper network architectures to improve performance of image super-resolution, which may increase computational cost in general.
 In this paper, we present an enhanced super-resolution group CNN (ESRGCNN) with a shallow architecture by fully fusing deep and wide channel features to extract more accurate low-frequency information in terms of correlations of different channels in single image super-resolution (SISR).
 Also, a signal enhancement operation in the ESRGCNN is useful to inherit more long-distance contextual information for resolving long-term process.
 An adaptive up-sampling operation is gathered into a CNN to obtain an image super-resolution model with low-resolution images of different sizes.
 Extensive experiments report that our ESRGCNN surpasses the state-of-the-arts in terms of SISR performance, complexity, execution speed, image quality evaluation and visual effect in SISR.
 Code is found at https://github.com/hellloxiaotian/ESRGCNN.